triv321/docker-compose-playground/docker-cleanup.md

 Use docker system prune -a only when you’re absolutely sure.
 It will remove a lot of data and is not reversible.

 ---

+this markdown file can be used as README.md for this learning project too